Holiday Programming and Tours at

-Each year, the Charms of Fairmount Park dress up in holiday finery for two festive weeks of joyful celebration.
+Each year, the Charms of Fairmount Park dress up in holiday finery for a month of joyful celebration.
 Decorated by various interior designers and garden clubs, the historic houses will delight visitors with festive adornments and stunning interiors.

 Greeters at each house warmly welcome guests to see the thematic holiday décor.
 This is a perfect way to share the season with friends and family.
 There are plenty of ways to visit these beautiful homes this holiday season.
-Visit the houses at your own pace during open house hours, take a guided trolley tour on select dates, or reserve a group tour through the Philadelphia Museum of Art.
+Visit the houses at your own pace during open house hours, take a guided trolley tour on select dates, attend a special holiday event at one of the houses, or reserve a group tour through the Philadelphia Museum of Art.
 Each of the Charms has free parking on site and is decorated with a featured theme.

 Tour On Your Own

 HISTORIC HOUSES OF FAIRMOUNT PARK OPEN FOR HOLIDAY TOURS

 Dates: Wednesday, December 3 – Tuesday, December 30, hours

 Tickets: $5 per person per house; children 12 and under free